Countertop Calculator

 $3,320.63

-Slab layout, seams, edge profile, overhangs, sink type, backsplashes, templates, fabrication, and installation rules can change the final quote.
+Quartz, granite, laminate, and solid-surface quotes can change for slab layout, seams, edge profile, overhangs, sink type, backsplashes, templates, fabrication, delivery, and installation rules.

 Formula steps